pUrGe12/pUrGe12.github.io/README.md

-# Blog and portfolio
+# website

-This is my blog.
-I don't actively maintain it anymore.
-Sort of messed it up.
-I'll see if I get time to fix this.
+This is my personal website!
+I use it for uploading some poetry, writing blogs and side-quest maxxing.
+Thanks for checking it out.